lshug/first-order-model-tf/README.md

 ## Bragging section

-Boy, was making this thing work with the orignal's checkpoints with tf lite and with >1 frame batches a journey.
+Boy, was making this thing work with the original's checkpoints with tf lite and with >1 frame batches a journey.
 Some stuff I had to do to achieve that:

  * Translate the internals of pytorch's bilinear interpolation op into tf code
  * Same with nearest-interpolation